 It’s very simple to make your own applesauce, your own homemade fruit jam or savoury jam/chutney, and even your own dairy-free ice cream.

-Making staple foods from scratch and then either freezing them or canning them for the future helps you cut down on waste, save money and enjoy tremendous health benefits, especially reduced sodium and sugar.
+Make staple foods from scratch and then either freeze or can them.
+This helps you cut down on waste, save money and enjoy tremendous health benefits like reduced sodium and sugar.

 4. Grow your own fresh sprouts.

-While conventional (not organic) fresh sprouts in the grocery stores often sell for $2.99 or more per plastic clamshell, at least in my neighbourhood, you can grow your own fresh, organic sprouts for just pennies a serving.
+Conventional (not organic) fresh sprouts in the grocery stores often sell for $2.99 or more per plastic clamshell.
+But did you know you can grow your own fresh, organic sprouts for just pennies a serving?

-If a seed packet costs $2 to $3 and yields about 12 cups total, one cup of alfalfa, grown at home, might cost you just $1.12.
+If a seed packet costs $2-3 and yields about 12 cups, one cup of alfalfa, grown at home, might cost you just $1.12.

 5. Avoid the coffee chains and make your own gourmet coffee at home.